Profit = Revenues – Expenses. Profitability rate = Profit / Revenues.

 Revenue based on fixed fees

-For the calculation and management of profitability, it’s necessary to calculate a fixed fee (as a product of the number of working hours) and hourly rate.
+For the calculation and management of profitability, it’s necessary to calculate a law service fixed fee (as a product of the number of laywer working hours and hourly rate).
 After doing this, you’ll often find that the hourly rate is lower than the fixed rate and that you have a loss generating project.

-How to track expenses in the timesheet system
+How to track law firm expenses in the timesheet system?

-The time tracking tool should allocate the expenses of each object.
+The law firm time tracking tool should allocate the expenses of each object.
 As mentioned, the objects could be projects, clients, service lines, or work tasks.
-The timesheet calculator tracks work hours per object.
+The timesheet calculator tracks attorney’s work hours per object.

 The expenses are calculated by multiplying allocated hours with the determined cost rate.

-What kind of expenses can be tracked in the timesheet system
+What kind of law firm expenses can be tracked

-A timesheet system can track two types of expenses — direct and indirect.
+A law firm timesheet system can track two types of expenses — direct and indirect.

 Direct labor expenses